Day 19: Fouillouse 4th July

 Yellow spring flowers

-The Auberge des Granges is the last place in the small village, and we're shown to our rooms - I'd booked 2 double rooms on booking.com after not receiving a reply to my direct email, but finally our host replied and insisted I cancel the booking.com and book directly with him - saves him 15% commission.
-The rooms are tiny but comfortable and there's communal showers.
-But before settling in, it's time to have a local beer in the beer garden overlooking the stream.
-Then it's time to shower and wash our clothes which we can hang on the clothes line in the sun at the side of teh Auberge.
+I’d booked the Auberge des Granges on booking.com after not receiving a reply to my direct email, but finally our host replied and insisted I cancel booking.com and book directly with him, saving him 15% commission.
+We have a beer in the beer garden overlooking the stream before going to our rooms which are tiny but comfortable with communal showers.
+Then it's time to shower and wash our clothes which we can hang on the clothes line in the sun at the side of the Auberge.
+There's a brochure in the lounge room depicting in cartoon form how to handle sheep dogs.
+It says, don't cry out, don't throw stones, don't threaten with a trekking pole, don't outstare them, DO give them a big swerve - exactly what did to avoid being attacked 5 days ago on the track from Longon to Roya – we gave them a BIG swerve!

 P1060952